There were followers of this blog asking for MEP method statement. Now it is time to share with you this method statement.

 7. Cable laying will begin from one end of the route or any other suitable point if needed

-8. The cables’ bending radius will conform to cable manufacturer’s recommendation.
+8. The cables’ bending radius will conform to the cable manufacturer’s recommendation.

 10. Right after every cable is finished, all cables shall be tested for insulation resistance